Advice in relation to the COVID-19 Coronavirus

 We have already successfully transitioned many classes to telepresence and will continue to adapt to cater to your needs in a virtual environment.

 To help you stay healthy, we suggest you follow these simple tips from the World Health Organisation on how to reduce your risk of getting sick.
 Given the fluid situation globally, we believe keeping you informed is key.
-If you are unsure about any information provided above, or need to change your booking to telepresence, please contact our Customer Care Centre here.
+If you are unsure about any information provided above, or need to change your booking to telepresence, please contact our Customer Experience Team here.

 We appreciate your continued support.